 Winning Grant Proposals

-At the 38th SSR Annual Meeting, Mark Mirando, Program Director of the National Research Initiative Competitive Grants Program, presented a popular and informative session on grantsmanship.
-You can download the PowerPoint presentation here: Winning Grant Proposals: Formulas for Success.
+At SSR's 2005 Annual Meeting, Mark Mirando, Program Director of the National Research Initiative Competitive Grants Program, presented a popular and informative session on grantsmanship.
+You can download the PowerPoint presentation here: "Writing Winning Grant Proposals: Formulas For Success."

 The Fall 2006 desk-to-desk message from Dr. Zerhouni, "Making it Work for our Emerging Scientists," addresses NIH-wide and IC-specific programs aimed at assisting new investigators.